Stochastic differential equation based on a multimodal potential to model movement data in ecology: Introduction

-In many cases, the temporal resolution and the number of observations are sufficiently high to propose statistical learning procedures and to consider complex models estimation problems \cite{bestley:et:al:2015}.
-In the last few years, growing attention has been dedicated to continuous time and continuous space Markovian models as a realistic and flexible framework to model such data, \cite{blackwell:1997,brillinger:et:al:2002,preisler:et:al:2004}.
-These papers introduced stochastic differential equations (SDE) to describe and analyze animal trajectories.
-Since the model based on a pure diffusion process introduced in \citep{skellam_random_1951}, a large variety of SDE have been proposed to model wildlife behavior, see \citep{preisler:et:al:2004} for references about elephant-seal migrations or trajectories of birds heading to a target for instance.
-This paper focuses on SDE based on a potential surface to capture the directional bias in animal patterns.
-As discussed in \citep{brillinger:et:al:2001a} this potential function is assumed to reflect the attractiveness of the environment and regions where species are likely to travel to.
-In the framework proposed by \citep{brillinger:2010}, the drift of the SDE is given by the gradient of a potential map $P_\eta$ which depends on an unknown parameter $\eta$ while the diffusion coefficient is a smooth function.
-This flexible framework has been widely used in movement ecology for the last 20 years, \citep{blackwell:1997,brillinger:et:al:2002,brillinger:et:al:2001a,brillinger:et:al:2011,harris:blackwell:2013,preisler:et:al:2004,preisler:et:al:2013}.
-In \citep{blackwell:1997,blackwell:et:al:2015,harris:blackwell:2013} the authors introduced a quadratic potential function which means that the animal position is modeled by a bivariate Ornstein Uhlenbeck process.
-This is a convenient framework to represent attractiveness of a given area but it remains restrictive as animals are not prone to revert to a single attractive zone.
-The Ornstein Uhlenbeck process has also been used in movement ecology to model the velocity of an individual \citep{johnson:et:al:2008}.
-The popularity of such processes is explained by the fact that in this case the position is a Gaussian process with an explicit transition density and, therefore, the computation of the maximum likelihood estimator of $\eta$ and the diffusion coefficient is straightforward.
-More complex potential functions have been proposed to model different animal behaviors \citep{preisler:et:al:2013} (including multiple attractive regions).
+In the last few years, growing attention has been dedicated to continuous time and continuous space Markovian models as a realistic and flexible framework to model such data \citep{blackwell:1997,brillinger:et:al:2002,preisler:et:al:2004}.
+These papers focus on stochastic differential equations (SDE) to describe and analyze animal trajectories.
+Since the model based on a pure diffusion process introduced in \cite{skellam_random_1951} a large variety of SDE has been proposed to model wildlife behavior, see \cite{preisler:et:al:2004} for references about elephant-seal or birds migrations.
+In \cite{brillinger:et:al:2001a}, the authors introduces SDE based on a potential surface to capture the directional bias of animal patterns.
+This potential function is assumed to reflect the attractiveness of the environment and regions where species are likely to travel to.
+In the framework proposed by \cite{brillinger:2010}, the drift of the SDE is given by the gradient of a potential map $P_\eta$ which depends on an unknown parameter $\eta$ while the diffusion coefficient is a smooth function.
+This flexible framework has been widely used in movement ecology for the last 20 years \citep{blackwell:1997, brillinger:et:al:2001a, brillinger:et:al:2002, brillinger:et:al:2011,harris:blackwell:2013,preisler:et:al:2004,preisler:et:al:2013}.
+In \cite{blackwell:1997}, \cite{blackwell:et:al:2015}, and \cite{harris:blackwell:2013}, the authors introduce a quadratic potential function which corresponds to a bivariate Ornstein-Uhlenbeck process to model the position of an animal.
+The Ornstein-Ulhenbeck process offers a convenient framework to represent attractiveness of a given area but it remains restrictive as animals are not prone to revert to a single attractive zone.
+This process owes its popularity to the simple form of the maximum likelihood estimator of $\eta$ and of the diffusion coefficient as its transition density is Gaussian.
+In \cite{preisler:et:al:2013}, the authors propose different potential functions, with more complex features such as multiple attractive regions, as a baseline of a flexible framework to describe animal movement.